Saartje87/pbjs-0.6/docs/PB-$.md

 ### childeren

-Returns all childeren of all elements in the collection.
+Returns the childeren for the first element in the set.

+> Should this be for the first or all?
+Performance wise only first one would be nice..

 ###### Signature
 ```javascript